Everything you need to know about the UK’s hotel quarantine policy

 Editor’s note: This story has been updated with new information.

-The United Kingdom is taking a new approach to arrivals from some high-risk countries.
-In January, Prime Minister Boris Johnson and Home Secretary Priti Patel outlined new measures at the border, which announced that arrivals from 33 high-risk countries will have to undergo their 10-day quarantine in a government-supervised hotel.
+The United Kingdom is taking a strict approach to arrivals from some high-risk countries.
+In January, Prime Minister Boris Johnson and Home Secretary Priti Patel outlined new measures at the border, which announced that arrivals from high-risk countries will have to undergo their 10-day quarantine in a government-supervised hotel.

 Here’s everything you need to know.